kube-reporting/metering-operator/Documentation/Installation.md

 Chargeback consists of a few components:

-- A chargeback pod which generates reports based on the collected usage information.
+- A chargeback pod which aggregates Prometheus data and generates reports based on the collected usage information.
 - Hive and Presto clusters, used by the chargeback pod to perform queries on the collected usage data.